 (Frankly, the whole process is rather unappetizing if you ask me.
-Deodorized food?
 Seriously.)

 This brings us back to the omega-3 issue.
 Polyunsaturated fats aren’t the most stable fats out there.
 In fact, they’re pretty sensitive to heat and will turn rancid quickly.
 Obviously, canola oil undergoes a good deal of heating and heat-related degeneration in its processing.
 Needless to say, this is no good.
 Whatever omega-3 benefit there might have been is gone – like keys in lava, as one of the old Jack Handey quotes put it.
 What’s more is, you end up with a small but damaging amount of trans fat in your “heart healthy” oil.
 How’s that for irony?

 My thinking is this: why bother with something so processed and unhealthy when there are umpteen other, better options out there?
-Olive oil, coconut, palm oil, lard and ghee are suitable for most cooking applications.
-And for salads and other “no heat” dishes, you have dozens of tasty (non-deodorized) choices, including avocado and nut oils.
+Olive oil, coconut, avocado oil, palm oil, lard and ghee are suitable for most cooking applications.
+And for salads and other “no heat” dishes, you have dozens of tasty choices, including avocado oil and nut oils.
 As for canola, who needs it?

 I’m sure many of you have something to say about this oil.
-Share your knowledge and thoughts in the comment board, too.
+Share your knowledge and thoughts in the comments.
 Grok on!